Orania: Demographics

-A local census carried out in December 2024 found 3,025 inhabitants, up from 2,874 a year earlier.
+A local census carried out in December 2025 found 2,903 inhabitants, down from 3,025 a year earlier.
+Thirty-six babies were born in Orania in 2025, 71.4% more than the previous year.
 Children made up a third of the population.
 According to town authorities, the population had grown by 12% annually, much higher than the South African average of 1.3% per year.

 Afrikaners were the main population group at the time of the 2011 census, representing 97% of the total.
 Male residents outnumbered females 60% to 40% in 2011.
-Afrikaans is the only language used in all spheres of local life.
+Afrikaans is the primary language used in most spheres of local life, though English is also widely understood as a second language.
 According to a 2014 census carried out by town authorities, Afrikaans is the main language spoken at home for 95% of residents, followed by English with 2%, with speakers of both English and Afrikaans making up the remaining 3%.

 According to the 2011 census, 97.2% of the population of Orania was White.